Sky marginalization in black hole spectroscopy and tests of the area theorem: Area theorem

 Since $A_{f, expected}$ is evaluated with numerical relativity using $A_1$ and $A_2$, the denominator of Eq.~\eqref{eqn:delta_area} is positive definite.
 Therefore, if $H < 0$, then $A_{f, measured} < A_i$ and the area theorem is violated.
 The confidence interval in favor of the area theorem is the fraction of the posterior for which $H > 0$.
 More robustly, $H=1$ indicates that signal is consistent with GR specifically, not just the more generic class of theories that satisfy the area increase law.

-Figure~\ref{fig:chi_m_real_qnm} shows the posteriors of the final mass $M_f$ and final spin $\chi_f$ of the QNM post-merger models on real data.
+Figure~\ref{fig:chi_m_real_qnm} shows the posteriors of the final mass $M_f$ and final spin $\chi_f$ of the QNM postmerger models on real data.
 Specifically, the $M_f$ and $\chi_f$ posteriors from the analysis with variable sky/$t_c$ parameters are compared with the corresponding posteriors from fixed gate analysis.
 All posteriors contain within them the distribution from a full IMR analysis from 4-OGC \cite{4ogc}.
 Furthermore, both posteriors from the variable sky/$t_c$ run overlap almost completely with their corresponding fixed parameter posteriors.

-A similar plot is shown in Fig.~\ref{fig:chi_m_real_imr}, except with the analyses that used an IMR post-merger model on real data.
-Again, the pre-merger and post-merger posteriors from the analysis with variable sky/$t_c$ parameters are compared to their fixed counterparts as well as the full IMR posterior from \cite{4ogc}.
+A similar plot is shown in Fig.~\ref{fig:chi_m_real_imr}, except with the analyses that used an IMR postmerger model on real data.
+Again, the premerger and postmerger posteriors from the analysis with variable sky/$t_c$ parameters are compared to their fixed counterparts as well as the full IMR posterior from \cite{4ogc}.
 Notably, while still in very close agreement, the variable sky/$t_c$ posteriors have a greater discrepancy from their fixed counterparts than seen in Fig.~\ref{fig:chi_m_real_qnm}.
-Specifically, the post-merger posterior tends towards slightly higher masses and spins, while the pre-merger posterior includes lower spin values.
+Specifically, the postmerger posterior tends towards slightly higher masses and spins, while the premerger posterior includes lower spin values.

-Figure~\ref{fig:area_real} compares the $H$ posteriors between the four analyses of the real GW150914 data.
-All posteriors agree with the expected value $H = 1$, with each distribution peaking near this value.
-Notably, the fixed QNM post-merger posterior has a much closer agreement with this expected value than a comparable analysis performed by Kastha et al., who obtained a credible interval of $0.4^{+0.6}_{-0.5}$ \cite{kastha-area-thrm} for the same parameter.
+Directly comparing the premerger posteriors in Figs.\ref{fig:chi_m_real_qnm} and \ref{fig:chi_m_real_imr} shows a slight discrepancy in final mass and spin estimates.
+Namely, the analysis with a QNM postmerger model tends towards higher final mass and spin estimates than the IMR postmerger model.
+This indicates minor coupling between the pre and postmerger models caused by their shared sky and time parameters.
+However, as made evident by these two plots, this is not a major effect, and both premerger models maintain strong consistency with the full IMR posterior.